GSA/srt-fbo-scraper/README.md

 ```

 #### Running the tests

-To run the tests, set up the environment like before but instead run:
+We use CircleCI to test code prior to merging in a PR.
+To run the tests the locally, set up the environment like before but instead run:

 ```bash
 python3 -W ignore -m unittest discover tests -p '*_test.py'
 ```

 Several warnings and exceptions will print out.
-Those are by design as they're being mocked in the tests.
+Those are by design as we're mocking HTTP requests in the unit testing.

+If you notice any errors, please open an issue, using the bug template provided.

 ### Cloud.gov Deployment

 To push to cloud.gov or interact with the app there, you'll need a [cloud.gov account](https://cloud.gov/docs/getting-started/accounts/).

 Assuming you've got a cloud.gov account and access to either the application's org or an org of your own, you can login with: